polyaxon/polyaxon/site/docs/intro/quick-start/iterate-with-cli-local-code.md

 ```

 Another thing to notice about this polyaxonfile is that we have a different `workingDir: "{{ globals.run_artifacts_path }}/uploads"`.
-We are telling our container to look for the subpath code under the root path of any experiment we run with this polyaxonfile.
+We are telling our container to use the `uploads` under the run artifacts path.

 the value `/uploads` can be any subpath you decide to upload your local code to, the default one is `uploads`.